Teji360/finance-games/README.md

 ## Accomplishments that we're proud of
 Proud of trying my best honestly
 ## What we learned
+I have learned to preserve throughout this project and that giving up doesn't really do me any good in the future
 ## What's next for TruistGames
 Probably make this a game where people can compete with each other to guess who is closes to the mark make it multiplayer